What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Considered natural antioxidants

-Organic type acids
+Organic acids

-Affect the nervous system, break down glucose
+Affects the nervous system, breaks down glucose

 Have an enveloping effect, improve intestinal microflora, remove radionuclides